 A suggestion from anyone on the committee will be taken more seriously if the person suggesting it is willing and able to personally do what they are suggesting.
 No one has to shoulder the entire burden by themselves, but ideas are plentiful; we need doers.

 It is possible for a volunteer to work only on a sub-committee, and not attend monthly meetings if desired.
 We have implemented a telephone conference capability that allows people to attend the monthly committee meetings “electronically”.
 Every committee volunteer is expected to serve actively on at least one sub-committee.
 Due to the need to coordinate the various disciplines, the committee chair will be someone who can commit to attend as many monthly committee meetings as possible in order to facilitate communication.
-In past years, and planned for the next year at least, the committee meets at 3:30 p.m. at the US Bank office on North Hanley in Clayton, on the second Monday of every month from August through April.
+In past years, and planned for the next year at least, the committee meets at 3:30 p.m. at the UMB Bank, 7700 Forsyth in the Centene Building, Suite 120, Clayton, MO, on the second Monday of every month from August through April.